-Richard Martin joined The Whittington 30 years and is a member of St Joseph's in January 2007 as director of finance, having been director of finance at Enfield primary care trust since 2001.
+Richard Martin joined The Whittington in January 2007 as director of finance, having been director of finance at Enfield primary care trust since 2001.
 He has also held a number of public sector finance positions both in local government and in other health bodies.
 He lives with his family in Enfield.